retry51776/notes/self-improvement/README.md

 - Top down view VS bottom up view

-- Intelligence is under same law as supply`often too much focus` and demand`often overlook`.
+- Intelligence also equilibrium of supply`often too much focus` and demand`often overlook`.

 - Addiction is a progressive narrowing of the thing bring you pleasure.
 A good life is a progressive expansion of the things to bring your pleasure.

 - Decision fatigue
-> Branch exist, representative exist; If we solved/expand this humanity BOTTLENECK`reliance on computer`, we will make great improvement.
+> Brand exist, representative exist; If we solved/expand this humanity BOTTLENECK`reliance on computer`, we will make great improvement.

 # Weak Beveled